DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 ### Code Style: Off

 To turn off the formatting select the setting `Off`.
-Remaining feaytures like PHPDoc auto-generation will work but Document Format, Selection Format, Format On Paste and Format On Type will do nothing.
+Remaining features like PHPDoc auto-generation will work but Document Format, Selection Format, Format On Paste and Format On Type will do nothing.

 ## HTML, JS and CSS Formatting

 PHP Tools support HTML, JS and CSS formatting in PHP files.
-The HTML fomatting process is provided by Visual Studio Code and PHP Tools integrates the functionality with PHP formatting.
+The HTML formatting process is provided by Visual Studio Code and PHP Tools integrates the functionality with PHP formatting.